 CSAC has earned multiple media hits this calendar year, with CARE Courts and Homelessness topping the list.
-Notable are two CSAC Op-Eds, one by Graham Knaus in Capitol Weekly in June (attached) and another by First Vice President Washington, which at the time of this writing is slated to run in CalMatters in August.
-Both Op-Eds focus on homelessness and the need for a comprehensive state-county-city-and local partner homelessness plan.
+Notable are two CSAC Op-Eds on homelessness this summer, with First Vice President Chuck Washington penning "California Needs to Come Together on Homelessness" on August 9 in CalMatters and Graham Knaus with "A matter of life and death: California needs a homelessness strategy" in Capitol Weekly on June 14.
+Both are attached to this memo and focus on homelessness and the need for a comprehensive state-county-city-and local partner homelessness plan.
 Additional editorials and earned media are planned throughout 2022.